CubeNetworkMC/CombatLog/README.md

 # KitPvP-Reforged
-Advanced KitPvP plugin for Spigot/Paper servers.
-PAPI &amp; Vault support!
-If you are using this plugin please do not hide the authors.
+Advanced KitPvP plugin for Spigot/Paper with PAPI &amp; Vault support.

-* Current version: 1.1
+If you like the project and want to support it please leave a star on the GitHub page!

 # Permissions
 The plugin have a unique permission for every command, here you can find all the permissions!